Accurate Linear Cutting-Plane Relaxations for ACOPF: Convex Relaxations and Power Losses

 \subsection{Losses}

-Transmission line losses are a structural feature of power grids~\cite{bergen+vittal99}.
-It is a physical phenomenon in which (complex) power sent from bus $k$ to bus $m$ along branch $km$ will not necessarily be equal to the power received at bus $m$.
+Transmission line losses are a structural feature of power systems~\cite{bergen+vittal99}.
+It is a physical phenomenon in which the (complex) power sent from bus $k$ to bus $m$ along branch $km$ will not necessarily be equal to the power received at bus $m$.
 This feature of power grids is captured (in steady state) by the power flow equations~\eqref{AC:def_from_activepower}-\eqref{AC:def_to_reactivepower}.
 Indeed, active-power loss on line $\{k,m\}$ can be defined as the quantity

 First, we will focus on active-power losses.
-It is well-known (see, e.g., ~\cite{bienstock+munoz14}) that for a simple transmission line, i.e., a non-transformer branch without shunts, the active-power loss equals to
+It is well-known (see, e.g., ~\cite{farivar+etal11,bienstock+munoz14}) that for a simple transmission line, i.e., a non-transformer branch without shunts, active-power loss equals

-where $g_{km}$ denotes the line's conductance (for simple lines we have $G_{kk} = G_{mm} =: g_{km})$.
+where $g_{km}$ denotes line conductance (for simple lines we have $G_{kk} = G_{mm} =: g_{km})$.
 Thus, if $g_{km} \geq 0$ (i.e., the standard case ~\cite{bergen+vittal99,zimmerman+etal11}), the linear inequality $P_{km} + P_{mk} \geq 0$ is valid for ACOPF.
-This feature still holds under (traditional) branch shunts.
-In an arbitrary relaxation to ACOPF we might have $\ell_{km} < 0$, and, as we demonstrate below, this feature will make the relaxation weak. \\
+This inequality still holds under (traditional) branch shunts and transformers provided that $g_{km} \geq 0$.
+In an arbitrary relaxation to ACOPF we might have $\ell_{km} < 0$, and, as we demonstrate below; this feature will make the relaxation weak.
+Moreover, critically, Proposition \ref{prop:jabrouter} below shows that the Jabr inequalities imply nonnegative active power losses as outer-envelope inequalities.\\